harshitpaunikar1/Project-12/.github/project-buildup-history.md

 - Task summary: Spent another hour on this: ran the whole thing end to end again after a fresh look.
 Caught a stale import that broke the flow.
 - Deliverable: Pushed before end of day.
+## 2021-03-04 - Day 5: EDA

+- Task summary: This was the middle stretch where the project started feeling real.
+I kept going and tried to look at distributions and correlations to understand redundancy in the data, then cleaned up whatever looked confusing or weak from the earlier days.
+By now I had enough structure to keep going without staring at the screen too long, which honestly helped a lot.
+Most of the progress here came from patient cleanup more than anything flashy.
+- Deliverable: I wrapped up the day with eDA summary mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+There were still a couple of loose parts, but nothing serious enough to block the next step.